reidmorrison/semantic_logger/api.md

 end
 ```

-A single subscriber can be defined to collect all the metrics and forward them
-for example to NewRelic:
+Subscriber can be defined to receive every log message that has a `:metric` option
+specified.
+The subscribers are called asynchronously from the Appender Thread so
+as not to impact the orginal thread that logged the message.

+For example, to forward the metric to NewRelic for every benchmark call with the
+`:metric` option supplied:

 ```ruby
 # config/initializers/semantic_logger_metrics.rb